dadashuaiaaa/TCAFN/README.md

 ## Datasets
 The detailed instruction is in [prepare_datasets.md](tools/prepare_datasets.md)

+Both the datasets and pretrained weights are publicly available and do not contain any information that could reveal the authors' identities.

 ## Pretrained weights
 Download the pretrained weights of DiNOv2-B, DiNOv2-L and ViT-B to pretrain